 This call center requirements checklist provides 10 essentials for evaluating potential call center partners.
 We know how time consuming and how tedious the process can be to find the best call center for your business, so we’ve made it simple for you.
-This call center requirements checklist includes points to consider and help guide the decision-making process.
+This call center requirements checklist includes points to consider and will help guide you through the decision-making process.

-Before you can even get started speaking with call centers, it’s important to understand why you’re looking to a call center partner to begin with.
+Before you can even get started speaking with call centers, it’s important to understand why you’re looking for a call center partner to begin with.
 The clearer you are about your objectives, expectations, and desired outcomes, the easier it will be to weed out those who are not top contenders.

 Call Center Requirements Checklist Item #1: Define the basics